joshuaeckroth/cinf401-website/notes/rstudio-workflow.markdown

 ---
 layout: post
-title: Workflow
+title: RStudio workflow
 ---

-# Workflow
+# RStudio workflow

-These notes describe a typical workflow for assignments and group projects.
+These notes describe a typical workflow for R-based assignments and group projects.
+Also see the [Hadoop workflow](/notes/hadoop-workflow.html) notes.
+Be sure to follow the [initial setup](/notes/initial-setup.html) notes if you have not already.

 ## Log into Bitbucket, create a repository